 For many years, starting in the 1920s, the San Diego Zoo had its own Prairie Dog Town.
 It was a large pit with a concrete bottom and walls, filled with dirt for the “dogs” to create their many burrows.
-The Town’s population embedded and flowed over the years, often housing 50 or more prairie dogs, although it was hard to count them all!
+The Town’s population ebbed and flowed over the years, often housing 50 or more prairie dogs, although it was hard to count them all!
 Other burrowing animals became “citizens” from time to time, including an armadillo named Annie.

 Today, both the Zoo and San Diego Zoo Safari Park each have a black-tailed prairie dog serving as an animal ambassador.
 They meet guests up close and visit schools and television studios.